guoqingbao/guoqingbao.github.io/_pages/about.md

   * 2008-2016:

     * Took on a key role in the architecture design and development of a cross-platform video streaming system at iQiYi.com.
 His contributions included the creation and implementation of a universal video streaming system, which remains in stable operation across hundreds of millions of mobile devices, PCs, and smart TVs.
-This model successfully supported more than one billion daily video views and improved the video view success rate on the iQiYi platform by over 6% since 2014.
+This model successfully supported over one billion daily video views and improved the video view success rate on the iQiYi platform by over 6% since 2014.

     * Pioneered the technical solution for streaming iQiYi's video and advertising content on third-party platforms, a milestone that led to a 300-million-dollar investment by China's top smartphone manufacturer, Xiaomi, for video content collaboration in late 2014.